arielmoguillansky/progress-task-widget/README.md

-# - Work in progress -
-- [x] Create react app skeleton
-- [x] Define component
-- [x] Implement fetching data
-- [x] Implement states
-- [x] Implement calculations
-- [x] Create basic elements
-- [ ] Style widget
-- [ ] Implement compiler for widget building

 # React - Progress task Widget

-This project contains a widget that can be embedded in a website made with React.
-No extra libraries were used
+This project contains a widget made with React that can be embedded in a website.
+No extra libraries or plugins used.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## How to use it

+`npm run build` creates a build directory with a production build of the app.
+Set up an HTTP server so that a visitor to the site is served index.html, and requests to static paths like /static/js/main.<hash>.js are served with the contents of the /static/js/main.<hash>.js file.

 ## Available Scripts